yihaotan/CourseProject/README.md

 ```
 scrape_data(self, comment_cnt):
 ```
-scrape data using VADER and Pushshift.
+scrape data using Pushshift and PRAW.
 The number of top comments per submission is less than or equal to the comment_cnt.

 ```
 write_data(self):